Creating a Network of Success: Community-Oriented Resources for Entrepreneurs

 Starting your own business is a thrilling experience.
 For many entrepreneurs, it’s a dream come true — but no one can deny that the journey is also a challenging one.
 Being an entrepreneur often comes with a rollercoaster of emotions that many first-time founders never anticipate.
 These highs and lows can often feel overwhelming and isolating, especially if you don’t have a network of like-minded peers with whom to share these experiences and emotions.
 Whether you are a solo founder or have a supportive co-founder, the need for community is paramount to your success and your well-being.

 Networking and building your community may feel like another overwhelming task on your endless “to-do” list, but there are resources available that make the process easier and more accessible.
 With the influx of social media groups, in-person events, and programs for entrepreneurs, there are many ways to begin.
 Choose the route that feels best for you, depending on your level of comfort and how you see yourself engaging with your community.
-Here are some of our favorite community-oriented resources geared toward Black women to get you started on this journey.
+Here are some of our favorite community-oriented resources geared toward small business owners to get you started on this journey.
 Remember: you can do anything, but you don’t have to do it all alone.

 Elevate by Grameen America